synacktiv/bip/docs/general/overview.rst

 exist :class:`CNodeExpr` (expressions) and :class:`CNodeStmt` (statements).
 Statements correspond to the C Statements: if, while, ... , expressions are everything else.
-Statements can have children statements or expressions while expressions can only have expressions children.
+Statements can have children statements or expressions while expressions can only have expression children.

-A list of all the different types of node and more details on what they do and how to write visitor is present in :ref:`doc-hexrays-cnode`.
+A list of all the different types of nodes and more details on what they do and how to write a visitor is available in :ref:`doc-hexrays-cnode`.

 Directly accessing the nodes: